 Payday lending is prohibited in New Mexico.

 New Mexico went a long way to prohibit high-interest loans and it finally happened in 2017.
 Amount of small cash loans is up to $5,000.
 The limit came together with a 120-days repayment limit and the requirement for at least 4 repayments.
 This measure finally and effectively eliminated payday loans in the state.
 As of January 1, 2018, payday loans are officially illegal in New Mexico.

 New Mexico Payday Lending Statutes

 Before 2018, New Mexico payday loans were regulated by the New Mexico Small Loan Act (N.M.
 Stat.
 Ann.
 58-15-32 to 38).
 Paydays lending was legal though heavily regulated.

-However, after new small loan reform took place and HB 347 was passed in 2017, the situation changed: “Effective on January 1, 2018, small loan licensees will no longer be allowed to enter into new payday loan transactions or add new loans to the Director certified payday loan database.”
+However, after new small loan reform took place and HB 347 was passed in 2017, the situation changed: As of January 1st of 2018, small loan licensed lenders are no longer permitted to initiate new payday loans or add a loan to the director-certified database of payday loans.

 Thus, now only small loans are allowed in the state.
 Also, in accordance with the provisions of the Small Loan Act, all small loan licensees must report annually to the Financial Institutions Division no later than April 15, 2019.